A 10-week course full of Wisdom, Happiness, Love & Unity

 Offer only £50

-Introductory offer – 10 week course only £50. (usually £100).
-Limited spaces.
+Introductory Half-price offer – Our 10 week course is only £50.
+Limited spaces – apply early to avoid disappointment.

-This popular course is practical rather than academic and draws on sources of wisdom from East and West, past and present.
+A practical and experiential course, rather than academic, drawing on sources of wisdom from both East and West, past and present.

 Practical Philosophy

-from both East & West
+from East & West

 theres no greater journey